telerik/maui-docs/knowledge-base/combobox-visual-states.md

 ## Solution

-To set the visual states of the ComboBox control, define the visual states, which is introduced by the `VisualStateManager` configuration. `VisualStateManager` defines a visual state group named `CommonStates` and supports the `Normal`, `Disabled`, `Focused`, and `MouseOver` values.
-It is recommended that you add configurations for all visual states that are available.
+To set the visual states of the ComboBox control, configure the `VisualStateManager`.
+The `VisualStateManager` defines a visual state group named `CommonStates` and supports the `Normal`, `Disabled`, `Focused`, and `MouseOver` values.
+As a general recommendation, always configure all available visual states.

 ```XAML
 <telerik:RadComboBox x:Name="combo" Placeholder="telerik">